chainxvi/funding/README.md

 This smart contract accepts funds and withdraws them to the owner.

-It's written using Solidity and the framework used to compile, deploy, test, and interact with the smart contract is Hardhat with ethers.js.
+It's written using Solidity, and the library used to compile, deploy, test, and interact with the smart contract is hardhat with ethers.js.